EthanTLee/Espapy/readme.md

 ## How to run ##

-Install the dependencies, run the 'espapy.py' file contained in this directory.
+First install the dependencies, then run the 'espapy.py' file contained in this directory.